Physical Therapy in Long Island City and Brooklyn for Shoulder

 Some patients may be referred to a doctor for further diagnosis.
 Once your diagnostic examination is complete, the Physical Therapists at Lion Physical Therapy have treatment options that will help speed your recovery, so that you can more quickly return to your active lifestyle.

-Lion Physical Therapy provides Physical Therapist services in Long Island City and Brooklyn.
+Lion Physical Therapy provides services for Physical Therapists in Long Island City and Brooklyn.

 Lion Physical Therapy provides services for Physical Therapy in Long Island City and Brooklyn.